Practice Management Blog

 Dear Clients,

-Please kindly provide 24 hours notice, should you no longer be available for your appointment.
+Please kindly provide 24-hour notice, should you no longer be available for your appointment.

 If you cancel your appointment with 24 hours notice, you will not be charged.